-Any member of the committee may ask the independent chairperson to convene a meeting of the committee if there are important or urgent matters requiring consideration.
-The independent chairperson would decide if a meeting is warranted or if the matter can be addressed in other ways.
+Any committee member can request the independent chairperson to convene a CCC for important or urgent matters requiring consideration.
+The independent chairperson will determine if a meeting is warranted or if the matter can be addressed in an alternative manner.

+A minimum four weeks' notice is required to convene a regular meeting.
 A minimum two weeks' notice is required to convene an extraordinary meeting.